lynchcm/MicroHugo/content/resource-centre/networking-on-linkedin/LinkedIn Groups.md

 The same is true in reverse: no matter how many times you post about your business or industry topics, only your connections will see it.

-This does include second and third degree connections, but even then it means there’s a limit to how many new customers you could reach.
+This does include second and third degree connections, but even then it means there’s a limit to how many new clients you could reach.

 That means just posting — even regularly — isn’t the best way to reach potential clients you aren’t already connected with.